PYTHON

 print(sorted_numbers) # Output: [1, 2, 3, 4, 5, 6]

 Lists can hold dictionaries as elements, providing a way to store complex data structures.
-As an example, consider the rows in a database table with column names as dictionary keys.
+Using a list of dictionaries, you can represent the rows in a database table with column names as dict keys.

 users = [